ArnavMetrani/arnavmetrani.github.io/_posts/2023-05-24-MS18-Thesis-Survey.md

+---
+title: "MS18 Thesis Survey"
+---

 The physics club of IISER-M had conducted a thesis survey for the MS18 batch, which was then deleted from the site under mysterious circumstances.
 For timebeing I have listed it here for others to view.

 The thesis survey enquired some basic information about the work conducted by the then-outgoing batch.
-The information listed below is presented as it was provided by the participants, without any changes (grammar, etc.).
-The submitted posted will be uploaded shortly.
+The information listed below is presented as it was provided by the participants, without any changes (grammar, et cetra).
+The submitted posters will be uploaded eventually.

 # Thesis survey results